 • Can I skip the liner if using a filter pocket?
 At your own risk.
 I like to have two layers of fabric between me and the world.
 The filter pocket doesn’t extend all the way to the sides of the mask.

 • What filter material should I use?
 Do your own research.
 Here’s a good article on options for filters.

 • What material did you use for the liner?
 I used sheet material or a cotton curtain.

 • Don’t have a particular material for this mask?
 I listed a variety of alternative materials on this page.
 There are plenty of other substitutes, but these are the ones I tried and can recommend.

 • Can’t thread your straps through the bead?
 Try using fishing line folded in half and feed through the bead loop first.
 Put strap material through the fishing line loop and pull it back through the bead.
-You can see a video of this process at the end of my Instagram stories here
+You can see a video of this process in my Time Saver Video.

 • Video too fast?
 Don’t like the music?
 Keep your thoughts to yourself and download the instructions on this page.
 (Then you can play your own music and you can read it at your own pace.)